 Article 174, Part 1, which atheist writer Kharlamov is being investigated again under, punishes these actions committed by individuals.
 If convicted, he faces two to seven years' imprisonment, or two to seven years' restricted freedom.
 Typically, during sentences of restricted freedom individuals live at home, but are not able to leave their town or city without seeking permission.
 They are often also banned from visiting restaurants, cafes or places of public entertainment.

 Criminal Code Article 174 has been strongly criticised by Kazakh and international human rights defenders, including the United Nations (UN) Special Rapporteur on the rights to Freedom of Peaceful Assembly and of Association and the UN Human Rights Committee (see F18News 2 February 2017 http://forum18.org/

 As well as the broadly-framed Criminal Code Article 174, which Kharlamov is being investigated under, individuals can also be punished under Administrative Code Article 453, Part 4.
-This bans production, storage, import, transfer and distribution of literature containing, among other things, "social, national, clan, racial, or religious hatred or discord".
+This punishes production, storage, import, transfer and distribution of literature containing, among other things, "social, national, clan, racial, or religious hatred or discord".
 The punishment for individuals is a fine of 100 Monthly Financial Indicators (MFIs) and confiscation of the offending publications.

 Ridder: Kharlamov case